Lecrapouille/SimForth/doc/deviation.md

 64-bits allows to hold pointers to C functions that may be used when interfacing external C functions in SimForth.

-### Numbers are not words

-In ANSI forth you can replace a number by a word.
-This is not possible in SimForth for security reasons.
-Look: `: 42 66 ; 42` in ANSI-Forth will produce `66` while in SimForth will still produce `42` because numbers are checked before words.
-Note: no warnings are produced in SimForth for the moment.

 ### No User Variables

 In the goal to reduce crash, no `user variables` are used but directly C++ class